MultiscaleHN/baler/src/doc/external-tools.md

 IDEs and other build systems.
 To make integration easier, Cargo has several
 facilities:

-* `cargo metadata` command, which outputs project structure and dependencies information in JSON,
+* `baler metadata` command, which outputs project structure and dependencies information in JSON,

 * `--message-format` flag, which outputs information about a particular build,